 In what is likely the first piece of Chinese Australian literature (broadly defined) a man accused of murder makes his defence.
-(See also No. 11 & No. 22) The accused is from China, brought under contract through the port of Amoy (Xiamen) to work as a shepherd.
-Not only does he not speak English but from this defence, produced in a mixture of words and drawings, it would seem his written Chinese or Fujianese is poor also.
-Nevertheless, his point is made clearly enough as the accompanying note in English understood it:
+(See also No. 11 & No. 22) The accused, known as Ang, was from China, brought under contract through the port of Amoy (Xiamen).
+He was employed as a shepherd to replace the convicts no longer available for such work.
+Not only did Ang not speak English but from this defence, produced in a mixture of words and drawings, it would seem his written Chinese or Fujianese was poor also.
+Nevertheless, his point was made clearly enough as the accompanying note in English understood it:

 “This is the defence of a Chinaman accused of manslaughter.
 The Chinese characters are supposed to tell the same story as the sketches which evidently assert the death of the slain man to be accidental.”

-The language and the occupation of those depicted as shepherds identify the participants as some of the many thousands of “Amoy” (really Fujian) people who were recruited as indentured workers into the Colony of NSW in the period after convict transportation ceased.
+The language and the occupation of those depicted as shepherds identify the participants in this dispute and death as some of the many thousands of “Amoy” (really Fujian) people who were recruited as indentured workers into the Colony of NSW in the period after convict transportation ceased.
 These men are often forgotten by a history obsessed with the gold rush and the arrival of greater numbers of people from further south in China – Canton or Guangdong – and speaking other languages.
-The Amoy men frequently stayed to establish families in Australia, many of whom are only gradually discovering this ancestry.
+Nevertheless the Amoy men frequently stayed to establish families in Australia, many of whom are only gradually discovering this ancestry.

-Produced in 1850, the claim for this text as the first piece of Chinese Australian literature is strong.
-The first Amoy shepherds arrived between 1848 to 1853, and while many shifted to the goldfields many also continued to work in various locations after this.
+The Amoy shepherds first began arriving in the then Colony of NSW in 1848, and while many later shifted to the goldfields many also continued to work in various locations even after their contracts expired.
 Our defendant was by no means the only Amoy person to appear in court, with numerous instances of cases involving poor treatment or unpaid wages under the contracts they were brought to Australia on.
 It was a tough life and as one report observed around this time:

 “It is the intolerable cruelty that is exercised upon the Chinese labourers in this colony that causes them so very frequently to revolt and commit many outrages that might otherwise have been avoided”.